VeganSpeak/veganspeak/src/misc/privacy-policy.md

 ### Contact Us

-For any questions or concerns regarding your privacy, you may contact us using the following details: [\[email protected\]](https://vs.ddev.site/cdn-cgi/l/email-protection.html#e1978486808f929184808aa195949580cf888e)
+For any questions or concerns regarding your privacy, you may contact us using the following email: veganspeak@tuta.io